-Golang compiles seamlessly on many operating systems such as Windows, Linux etc. Andrew Gerrand, a participant in the Go project and an engineer at Google, says "portability has been an important consideration from the very beginning of the Go project.
+Golang compiles seamlessly on many operating systems such as Windows, Linux, etc. As per Andrew Gerrand, a participant in the Go project and an engineer at Google, "portability has been an important consideration from the very beginning of the Go project.
 We launched supporting two operating systems and three processor architectures, and effortless cross-compilation is a product of our emphasis on portability."

 Powerful Standard Library

 Golang has a rich library that lets you accomplish an endless list of high-level tasks.
-This powerful standard library in Golang covers a wide range of specific areas and also, has a web server as part of the library.
-The clean syntax in Golang writes similar to its scripting language.
+This powerful standard library in Golang covers a wide range of specific areas and has a web server as part of the library.
+The clean syntax in Golang is similar to its scripting language.

 Golang: The Present & Future

-SayOne’s expert team uses the contemporary Golang to design custom applications, that drive operational efficiencies and values for your business.
-Our emphasis on leading technologies coupled with the industry experience spanning close to a decade has placed us in a persuasive position within the Golang community.
-We firmly support Golang and believes it to be a major game changer in the coming years as well.
+SayOne’s expert team uses contemporary Golang to design custom applications that improve operational efficiency, and values for your business.
+Our emphasis on leading technologies coupled with the industry experience spanning close to a decade has placed us in a credible position within the Golang community.
+We firmly support Golang and believe it to be a significant game-changer in the coming years as well.